IvelinDankov/03-Movie-Magic-Session-and-Authentication/README.md

 - attach to req.user = decodedToken (email, id) and don't forget to call next()
 - if error throw error message and redirect to login
 - clear cookie 'res.clearCookie('auth')

+# Relation to owner

+- get user Id and send to create {...movieData, owner: userId}